Home Alone 3: Production

-Home Alone 3 was pitched at the same time as Home Alone 2: Lost in New York (1992), and both films were meant to be produced simultaneously; however, those plans fell through.
-The idea for a third Home Alone movie was revived in the mid-1990s; early drafts called for Macaulay Culkin to reprise the role of Kevin McCallister as a teenager.
+Home Alone 3 was pitched at the same time as Home Alone 2: Lost in New York (1992), and both films were intended to be produced simultaneously, though those plans fell through.
+The idea for a 3rd Home Alone movie was revived in the mid-1990s.
+Early drafts called for Macaulay Culkin to reprise the role of Kevin McCallister as a teenager.
 However, by 1994, Culkin had taken a hiatus from acting.
 As a result, the idea was reworked, centering on a new cast of characters.
+Kieran Culkin, Macualay's younger brother who played Kevin's cousin Fuller, was considered to replace him in his role as Fuller.
+However, the idea didn't pan out, apparently because Kieran doubted he could live up to the phenomenon his brother had been in the previous two films.

 It was filmed in Chicago and Evanston, Illinois, with the airport scenes at the beginning of the film being shot at two different concourses at O'Hare International Airport.
 Principal photography began on December 2, 1996, and filming concluded on March 22, 1997.

 Fox Family Films was the division of 20th Century Fox responsible for the production on the film.
-This division was unrelated to the Fox Family Channel, a cable network acquired by Fox and Saban Entertainment in June 1997, which was later sold to Disney in 2001.
+This division was unrelated to the Fox Family Channel, a cable network acquired by Fox and Saban Entertainment in June 1997, which was later sold to The Walt Disney Company in 2001.